royward/pseudo-double/README.md

 Except for zero and PD_NAN, the most significant bits of the mantissa after normalization are always different (01 or 10).
 Technically this redundancy could be removed to give one extra bit of precision, but that would result in more complex computation.

-There is an asymmetry that needs to be considered caused by -0.5<=m<5.
+There is an asymmetry that needs to be considered caused by $-0.5 \le m < 5$.
 Most numbers can be negated by just leaving the exponent the same and integer negating the mantissa.
 The exception is when the number represents a power of two or negative power of two:

 A power of two is represented by: